pal03377/master-thesis/thesis.typ

 2. *Technical Hurdles*:
   - Some of the technical issues faced include challenges in identifying absent methods, differentiating between `synchronized` and non-synchronized methods (Exercise 2), and navigating complexities associated with generics, interfaces, and class attributes.
-  - While feedback for class declarations presents obstacles because ThemisML can only suggest feedback on methods, suggestions on constructors can sometimes resolve this issue because some tutors give general feedback for the whole class on the constructor, which ThemisML can then suggest on all other submissions.
-Still, this behavior is not consistent across all tutors and might also not always yield correct results.
+  - Feedback for class declarations presents obstacles because ThemisML can only suggest feedback on methods.
+Suggestions on constructors can sometimes resolve this issue because some tutors give general feedback to the whole class on the constructor.
+ThemisML can then detect the feedback on the constructor and suggest it on other submissions.
+Still, this behavior is not consistent across all tutors and might also yield incorrect results.
   - ThemisML faces difficulty in specific scenarios, like when students forget the `.java` file extensions, submit incomplete exercises, or files that include several classes (Exercise 1, Exercise 2).
   - ThemisML currently cannot create unreferenced feedback suggestions.